The Team

 Associate Professor Tanya Notley

 Tanya Notley leads the Advancing Media Literacy research program at Western Sydney University.
 She has 20 years of experience working with NGOs, public institutions, universities and the United Nations in the area of communication, technology and social change.
 Tanya collaborates with organisations to address media literacy, human rights and social justice and to design communication initiatives for social impact and has published widely on these issues.
-She is the Deputy Chair of the Australian Media Literacy Alliance (AMLA).
+Tanya co-founded the Australian Media Literacy Alliance (AMLA) and served as the inaugural Co-Chair (2020-2023).

 Professor Michael Dezuanni